eclipse-ditto/ditto/documentation/src/main/resources/_posts/2024-02-15-integrating-ditto-aas-basyx.md

   }
 }' <eclipse-ditto-instance-url>/api/2/policies/$POLICY_ID
 ```
+*Listing 8: Demo Policy Definition*

  You will get a response `201 Created` response, if the policy creation concluded successfuly.
 In the subsequent steps, we use the policy-id `machine:my-policy` to refer to the created policy.

 #### Create the Thing

 The next step is to create the actual Thing.
 We use the namespace and name `machine:my-policy` and policy-id `machine:my-policy` here:

 ```bash
 NAMESPACE=machine